 Dutchie’s Second Life collars have 42 of the very best solo collar animations with Bento hand poses, easy to find in 7 coherent sub-menus of each 6 submissive animations, plus 6 sweet couple D/s animations.

 They also include a bound walk, crawl walk, ankle lock, and neck lock.
 There are 4 different unisex collar models, color changeable in 3 or 6 colors depending on the Second Life collar model.

 Second Life Open Collar scripts

-Please note: We took a lot of things out of or Second Life collar menu’s to make them more user-friendly.
-If you want all the options the old open collar scripts offer, this may not be the collar for you.
+Please note: We took a lot of things out of our Second Life collar menus to make them more user-friendly.
+If you want all the options the old open-collar scripts offer, this may not be the collar for you.